 The Dream Had Me

-Chance juxtapositions.
-Chance voices.
-Chance anecdotes overheard inside the surreal and envisioned space between the ears.
+Accidental juxtapositions.
+Providential voices.
+Chance anecdotes are overheard inside the surreal and envisioned space between the ears.

-Earlid’s sixth annual Liminal Sounds invites short works with a focus on the visual dislocation of the dreamscape.
+Earlid’s sixth annual Liminal Sounds shares short works with a focus on these visual and sonic dislocations of the dreamscape.

 In a world now turned upside down, nightmarish even, I had a dream flips towards another kind of experience where the dream takes over, takes hold of us.
 Whether the long slog of a night spent in cinematic dream states or the meandering day-time excursion of remembering, we spend considerable time inside these tiny dramas.

 Old dream journals were cracked opened, thus ensounded.

 A surprising cohesion of themes arrived: new collaborations arose between contemporary artists and oil painters from far-flung eras; a number of sound-makers stumbled upon old recording gear that had journeys newly awakened.